airpair/ntiered-aws-docker-terraform-guide/post.md

 Lets add two app servers running nginx containers in the private subnet and configure a load balancer in the public subnet.

 The app servers are not accessible directly from the internet and can be accessed via the VPN.
-Since we haven't configured our VPN yet to access the instances, we will provision the instances using by bootrapping `cloud-init` yaml file via the ```user_data``` parameter.
+Since we haven't configured our VPN yet to access the instances, we will provision the instances using by bootstrapping `cloud-init` yaml file via the ```user_data``` parameter.

 `cloud-init` is a defacto multi-distribution package that handles early initialization of a cloud instance.
 You can see various examples [in the documentation](http://cloudinit.readthedocs.org/en/latest/topics/examples.html)